N.Technology: Rallying

 N.Technology ran Fiat's entry in the inaugural season of the Intercontinental Rally Challenge, with driver Giandomenico Basso winning the championship with a Fiat Punto Abarth S2000 in 2006.

 Formula Master

 N.Technology created the International Formula Master series, which began in 2007.

 Superstars

 In 2010, N. Technology built and ran a Porsche Panamera for touring car specialist, Fabrizio Giovanardi.

 Formula One application

 In 2009, N.Technology's parent company, MSC Organization Ltd, submitted an application under the N.Technology banner to join the 2010 Formula One World Championship.
 The team stated that it had deals in place with potential partners should its application be successful.

-The list of entrants for the 2010 Formula One World Championship season did not include N.Technology when it was posted on June 12.
-On June 19 it was revealed that N.Technology had withdrawn its application to enter F1 because it did not want to be involved without major manufacturers, following FOTA's proposals to form a breakaway series.
+The list of entrants for the 2010 Formula One World Championship season did not include N.Technology when it was posted on 12 June.
+On 19 June it was revealed that N.Technology had withdrawn its application to enter F1 because it did not want to be involved without major manufacturers, following FOTA's proposals to form a breakaway series.